 - Other natural forms of care

 None of those items should be very new to anyone.
-What makes a health coach special is they tailor these items to each individual.
+A good health coach will make their clients feel special and that motivates them.
 They suggest the best combination of activities and help coach their client along the way.
 Then they help their client implement their recommendations.

 Christina Winnett is the health coach our residents are starting to use.
 She works for Dr. Wolfson, a board certified cardiologist Dr. Wolfson believes in natural health as well as traditional medicine.
 He wrote a book called “The Paleo Cardiologist” which explains his philosophy for health into old age.